tidyverse/tibble/revdep/cran.md

 ## revdepcheck results

-We checked 292 reverse dependencies (289 from CRAN + 3 from BioConductor), comparing R CMD check results across CRAN and dev versions of this package.
+We checked 12 reverse dependencies (11 from CRAN + 1 from BioConductor), comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 2 new problems
+ * We saw 0 new problems
- * We failed to check 0 packages
+ * We failed to check 2 packages

 Issues with CRAN packages are summarised below.

-### New problems
-(This reports the first line of each new failure)

-* dbplyr
-  checking tests ...

-* xpose
-  checking tests ...
+### Failed to check

+* alfred           (failed to install)
+* anomalyDetection (failed to install)